davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

     * If you have existing partitions, delete them all until you only have "Drive 0 Unallocated Space".
 Select it and click **Next**.
 9.  **Install Windows:** The installation process will start, and the computer will restart as needed.
 10. **Out-of-Box Experience (OOBE):**
-    * **Network:** Select “I don’t have internet” and then “Continue with limited setup”.
+    * **Network:** Select “I don’t have internet” and then either “Continue with limited setup” (Windows 10) or "I don’t have internet" again (Windows 11).
     * **Account:** Create a local administrator account.
         * Use a generic name (not “Admin” or “Administrator”).
         * Use a strong, randomly generated passphrase and store it in a password manager.
         * For the security questions, use a random password generator for the answers and store them securely.
+            * To avoid security questions, instead leave the password <blank> during setup, and create one later.
     * **Privacy settings:** Toggle each option off and select **Accept**.

 ---